openstack-archive/deb-python-aioeventlet/doc/using.rst

    Return the result or raise the exception of the future.

-   The function must not be called from the greenthread of the aioeventlet event loop.
+   The function must not be called from the greenthread running the aioeventlet event loop.

    .. versionchanged:: 0.4